-A common theme in my house designs is the idea of “Engawa”.
+A common theme in MODO house designs is the idea of “Engawa”.

 In Japanese architecture, an engawa (縁側 or 掾側) usually referred to the wooden strip of flooring immediately before windows and storm shutters inside traditional tatami rooms.
 Nowadays it also has also come to mean the veranda outside the room.
 I like providing sheltered outdoor spaces enclosed in part by sun shades and wing walls.